Keyboard shortcuts

 • Being unable to use magic

-• Owning a prayer book, bible, or history book related to the god(s) who you want to be able to pray to.
+• Owning a prayer book, bible, or history book or an artefact related to the god(s) who you want to be able to pray to.

 Process